KunoVonHagen/CTF-Challenge/README.md

 1. **Virtual Machine (VM):** Ensure that you are running these scripts on a VM to avoid compromising your main system.
 2. **Root Privileges:** You must have root access to execute the scripts.
+3. **Docker:** You must have docker-ce and docker-ce-cli as well as the Compose plugin installed.

 ## Files Overview